 Republican Senate negotiators ready to 'move forward' on infrastructure after Biden walkback

-WASHINGTON, June 27 (Reuters) - Republican Senate negotiators on an infrastructure deal on Sunday welcomed President Joe Biden's withdrawal of his threat to veto a $1.2 trillion bipartisan bill unless a separate Democratic spending plan also passes Congress.
+WASHINGTON (Reuters) -Republican Senate negotiators on an infrastructure deal on Sunday welcomed President Joe Biden’s withdrawal of his threat to veto a $1.2 trillion bipartisan bill unless a separate Democratic spending plan also passes Congress.

 U.S. Senator Rob Portman said he and his fellow negotiators were “blindsided” by Biden’s comments on Thursday after he and senators announced a rare bipartisan compromise on a measure to fix the nation’s roads, bridges and ports.